cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 }
 ```

-> Returning either a NewsArticle or a Tweet isn't allowed dur to restrictions around how the `impl Trait` is implemented in the compiler.
+> Returning either a NewsArticle or a Tweet isn't allowed due to restrictions around how the `impl Trait` is implemented in the compiler.

 ### Derivable Traits